Anita Susuri: You told us about market day. Can you describe the atmosphere at that time?

 Anita Susuri: At the time when you were in the school, was it hard to manage it, I mean there were Albanian, Croats, Roma…

-I generally worked in administration institutions and I don’t know the feeling of having Serbian teachers, Albanian and Croat students and Albanian and Croat students in the same school.
+I generally worked in administration institutions and I don’t know the feeling of having Serbian teachers, Albanian and Croatian students and Albanian and Croatian students in the same school.
 I don’t know that feeling.
 But they all went to the same school, Croats, Roma, Albanians, and those declared as Turkish.
 But, I attended classes at that school.

 Anita Susuri: You grew up in Janjevo and you still live here.
 How are these relationships between people?
 Are they friendly?